Relational database: Distributed relational databases

 Distributed Relational Database Architecture (DRDA) was designed by a workgroup within IBM in the period 1988 to 1994.
 DRDA enables network connected relational databases to cooperate to fulfill SQL requests.

 The messages, protocols, and structural components of DRDA are defined by the Distributed Data Management Architecture.

-Market share
+List of database engines

-According to DB-Engines, in January 2023 the most popular systems on the db-engines.com web site were:
+According to DB-Engines, in December 2024 the most popular systems on the db-engines.com web site were: